Pragmatic Nonsense: Pragmatic truth and formal nonsense

-If, for every partial relation of a given partial structure \textit{E}, \textit{$R_3$} = $\emptyset$, then \textit{E} is a total structure, or just a structure in the usual sense.
+If, for every partial relation of a given partial structure $ E $, $ R_3 = \emptyset$, then $ E $ is a total structure, or just a structure in the usual sense. \end{remark}

-Having defined the notions of partial relation and partial structure, in order to define pragmatic truth we must then define the notions of simple pragmatic structure and $\mathcal{A}$-normal structure.
-Such definitions, which can be found in \cite{bib8}, will be exposed here since the reader may not be familiar with the theory of pragmatic truth (also known as quasi-truth).
+Having defined the notions of partial relation and partial structure, in order to define pragmatic truth we must then restate the definitions of simple pragmatic structure (SPS) and $ \mathcal{A} $-normal structure, as well as the definition of expansion, originally defined in \cite{Bueno1996} for partial models, but here defined for partial structures.